laf0rge/nextepc-www/posts/guides/04-network-configuration.md

 NextEPC consists of five nodes such as _MME, SGW, PGW, HSS and PCRF_.
 Basically, each node can be installed in a physically separate host or in the same host.

-We will run the five nodes that make up NextEPC in a **Single Host**.
-This is because it is the easiest way to build an `LTE environment` with NextEPC.
+We will run these five nodes that make up NextEPC in a **Single Host**.
+The reason is why it is the easiest way to understand how to configure NextEPC network.

 ## IP Configuration